 By contrast, the EU has concentrated much firepower on corporate taxation.
-There is broad consensus on the part of EU institutions, Member States and the Organisation for Economic Co-operation and Development (OECD) on tackling aggressive tax planning by corporations.
+There is broad consensus on the part of EU institutions, MS and the Organisation for Economic Co-operation and Development (OECD) on tackling aggressive tax planning by corporations.
 Tax justice and a level playing field are seen as a priority.
-The EU Commission has presented its Action Plans for Fair and Efficient Corporate Taxation in the EU and has relaunched the Common Consolidated Corporate Tax Base.
+The EU Commission has presented its Action Plans for Fair and Efficient Corporate Taxation in the EU and has relaunched the Common Consolidated Corporate Tax Base (CCTB).
+The UK and French solutions for taxing tech companies are seen as temporary measures until a more global approach is agreed.
+The G20 do seem to be making progress here.

-The proposed EU–US Transatlantic Trade and Investment Partnership, the main goal of which was to remove regulatory 'barriers' that restrict the potential profits to be made by transnational corporations on both sides of the Atlantic, is now seen as a dead duck.
-The EU–Canadian agreement, however, was finalised in the EU Parliament in February 2017, subject to ratification by national legislatures.
-This can no longer be assumed to be automatic.
-Belgium in the past, and now Italy and perhaps the Visegrád Four, may put a spoke in the wheel.
-The European Union appears to be making good progress with free-trade agreements with Japan and Australia.
-Further legislation continues to be made.
-The Regulation on Mutual Recognition of Protection Measures in Civil Matters came into force in January 2015 and binds the United Kingdom and Ireland, but not Denmark.
-The Brussels I Regulation was reviewed and amended: Brussels I bis came into force in January 2015.6 The Brussels II bis Regulation has been under review and is about to be finalised.
-The European Union (now including Denmark), Mexico and Singapore have ratified Hague 37 on choice of court agreements that entered into force on 1 October 2015.
+The Regulation on Mutual Recognition of Protection Measures in Civil Matters came into force in January 2015 and binds the United Kingdom and Ireland but not Denmark.
+The Brussels I Regulation was reviewed and amended: Brussels I bis came into force in January 2015.6 The Brussels II bis Regulation has been under review and is likely to be finalised under the new Commission.
+The EU (now including Denmark), Mexico, Montenegro and Singapore have ratified Hague 37 on choice of court agreements that entered into force on 1 October 2015.
 It applies in Ireland (and the UK).

-Rome IVa (EU) 2016/1103, dealing with matrimonial property7 and Rome IVb (EU) 2016/1004, dealing with the property effects of registered partnerships8 came into force on 29 July 2016 and will become fully effective on 29 January 2019, but were Regulations subject to enhanced co-operation and will only apply in 18 Member States.
-This is dealt with in more detail below.
+Rome IVa, (EU) 2016/1103, dealing with matrimonial property7 and Rome IVb, (EU) 2016/1004, dealing with the property effects of registered partnerships,8 became fully effective on 29 January 2019, but were Regulations subject to enhanced cooperation and only apply in 18 Member States.
+This is dealt with more fully below.

-Regulation (EU) 2016/1191 of 6 July 2016 on promoting the free movement of citizens by simplifying the requirements for presenting certain public documents in the European Union was not subject to any opt out by the United Kingdom or Ireland and will become fully effective on 16 February 2019.
+The Regulation (EU) 2016/1191 of 6 July 2016 on promoting the free movement of citizens by simplifying the requirements for presenting certain public documents in the European Union was not subject to any opt out by the UK or Ireland and became fully effective on 16 February 2019.

-How the United Kingdom is to extract itself from the EU acquis, built up over 40 years, is not straightforward.
-The proposed transitional arrangements on judicial cooperation in civil and commercial matters, suggested by the EU Commission Task Force,9 are very sensible but highlight the practical difficulties and complexities of disengagement.
+Replacing the numerous EU trade agreements would take the UK a long time and extracting itself from the EU acquis built up over 40 years, is not straightforward.
+The proposed transitional arrangements on judicial cooperation in civil and commercial matters, suggested by the EU Commission Task Force,9 were very sensible but highlight the practical difficulties and complexities of disengagement in whatever form.